 For ULIPs purchased before April 1, 2012

-- If the premium amount is less than 20% of the actual capital sum assured, you benefit from deduction of the total annual premium paid under Section 80C.
+- If the premium amount is less than 20% of the actual capital sum assured, you can benefit from deduction of the total annual premium paid under Section 80C.

-- If the premium exceeds 20% of the actual capital sum assured, you claim a deduction on the amount equal to 20% of the actual capital sum assured.
+- If the premium exceeds 20% of the actual capital sum assured, you can claim a deduction on the amount equal to 20% of the actual capital sum assured.

 For ULIPs purchased after April 1, 2012